 Sweden, for example, was never the “rape capital of Europe” until its leaders invited the coming anarchy into its towns and neighborhoods.
 The same type of decay is seen in cities across Europe, thanks to degenerate leadership.

-It remains generally unsaid that exactly the same decline has already taken place in cities across North America as its indigenous blacks combined with imports of dubious quality, expanding into once prosperous neighborhoods which subsequently become crime-ridden slums.
+It remains generally unsaid that exactly the same decline has already taken place in cities across North America as its indigenous underclasses combine with state-dependent immigrants of dubious quality, expanding into once prosperous neighborhoods which subsequently become crime-ridden slums.
 This should have been a warning to Europe, but instead has long been taken as a sign of European superiority.
 But now, Europe might well dismount from its judgmental high horse and start making preparations for its own disastrous self-mutilation by immigration, before it is too late to protect itself.

 What are the Opportunities Arising from this Coming Chaos?